 Module 10: Summary and Stories

-In this free Physical Penetration Testing training course, students will learn the skills needed to identify and exploit physical security weaknesses of an organization.
+In this Physical Penetration Testing training course, students will learn the skills needed to identify and exploit physical security weaknesses of an organization.
 Students will also learn how to make recommendations to resolve physical security issues.